nikki-learn/.github/profile/README.md

 Every contribution — big or small — makes learning better for everyone.
 Check out the [CONTRIBUTING.md](./CONTRIBUTING.md) file if you’d like to join the fun!

-### A Huge Thank You 🙏
+A Huge Thank You 🙏

+These tutorials use TutorialKit, an open-source interactive tutorial framework created by the StackBlitz team.
-We want to give a massive, heartfelt shoutout to **[TutorialKit](https://tutorialkit.dev)**.

-Thank you for your excellent work and for constantly pushing the boundaries of what’s possible in the browser.
-You’ve made the web a more powerful and developer-friendly place — and that spirit inspires everything we build here.
+We want to give a heartfelt thank you to the creators of TutorialKit for pushing the boundaries of what’s possible in the browser and making developer learning more powerful and accessible.

+Their work helps make experiences like these possible.
 ---

 ### Ready to dive in?